There is a diverse list of acknowledgements for the contents of this site. Thanks to the following:

 The Janitors article – Katy Gray, great grand-daughter of ‘Jannie’ (Sergeant) Falconer for her input

-The Remembrance article – Val Carson for extensive information about James Lewis Gilmour, Traci Gaven and Terry Brotherstone for Tommie Brotherstone, and Ian Cowie for extensive research on Tommie Brotherstone, and on the fate of Billy Scott and Ronnie Sinclair
+The Remembrance article – Val Carson for extensive information about James Lewis Gilmour, Traci Gaven and Terry Brotherstone for Tommie Brotherstone, and Ian Cowie for extensive research on Tommy Brotherstone, and on the fate of Billy Scott and Ronnie Sinclair

 The Duke of Kent’s visit in 2020 – Val Tudball MBE DL for enabling this, and the historian for producing a tableful of archival material from his own collection